digirix/Apexsaas/Progress.md

 ## Conclusion
 The project has made significant progress with a solid foundation in place.
 The authentication system is working correctly, and the Setup Module is fully functional.
 The Clients Module has been substantially enhanced with complete CRUD operations for clients and entities, as well as comprehensive entity configuration capabilities for services and tax jurisdictions.

 The Tasks Module is currently under development with the basic functionality for task listing and creation implemented.
-The Administrative Task form is complete and functional, while the Revenue Task form is still being refined to address dropdown selection issues related to entity and service fields.
+The Administrative Task form is complete and functional, and the Revenue Task form has been improved to fix entity and service selection issues.
+The cascading dropdowns now correctly display selected values and maintain their state throughout the form interaction process.
 The implementation of the Compliance Configuration and Invoice Information tabs is pending, along with edit/delete functionality for tasks.
 Future phases will include recurring tasks, dashboard analytics, and client portal access.